wakkihaya/neurotechjp/src/md/en/blog/david-chang-lab.md

 2. **Noise**

 > And then just the inherent Signal to Noise limitations compared to, for example, trying to decode speech from an acoustic waveform.
-> It is much harder to do so from neural activity because brain activity is not just noisy but
+> It is much harder to do so from neural activity because brain recordings are not just noisy but
 > **there are a lot of background processes that are not relevant to speech**.
 > So I think as hardware improves, like getting higher spatial resolution and coverage,
 > we should see improvement in the ability to decode speech from brain activity.